 Writing is an essential component of the BIS degree program and you can expect to write in all of your classes.
 However, BIS provides support to strengthen your writing with a first-term course focused on writing skills, in addition to providing access to a Writing Center, a Director of Student Success, and a Peer Mentor Program.

 What concentrations does the BIS degree program offer?

-You will earn a Bachelor of Interdisciplinary Studies degree and pursue one of five concentrations: Business, Heatlh Care Management, Information Technology, Liberal Arts, or an Individualized concentration.
+You will earn a Bachelor of Interdisciplinary Studies degree and pursue one of the following concentrations: Business, Cybersecurity Analysis, Early Childhood, Heatlh Care Management, Information Technology, Liberal Arts, or an Individualized concentration.
 Each concentration has a different set of degree requirements.

 * The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.

 Charlotte Matthews is a well-regarded poet with three full-length poetry collections to her name.
 Also an associate professor in the BIS program, she delivers rigorous instruction in writing and revision while encouraging students to develop their own voice.
 In 2018, Charlotte received the Adelle F. Robertson Award, the school’s highest honor, for sustained excellence in providing new knowledge, instruction, and public service to the people, organizations, and institutions served by the University.Read more

 Stephen is an associate professor in BIS, and also serves as the program director.
 He has been teaching courses on U.S. cultural history since 2006, and, in addition to his work as an instructor, strives to increase access and flexibility at UVA to help adult learners reach their academic goals.
 Under his leadership, students are now able to complete the BIS degree entirely online.Read more